Schools of Thought about Lyme Disease

 The IDSA and CDC, maintain that Lyme disease is difficult to catch, easy to diagnose, and straightforward to treat.

 For those with positive Lyme disease tests, the IDSA and CDC recommend a standard 10- to 14-day course of a single antibiotic therapy.
-However, even when treated early, the CDC concedes that an estimated 10% to 20% of Lyme patients continue to have symptoms for six months or more.
-In a study by researchers at Johns Hopkins University, the treatment failure rate for early Lyme disease was estimated to be much higher, leaving patients to suffer symptoms that can be debilitating.
-The IDSA and CDC state that patients who continue to experience symptoms six months after treatment have Post-Treatment Lyme Disease Syndrome (PTLDS).
-However, the PTLDS label does not help patients get better or consider the possibility of persistent infection, despite a growing body of credible research.
+Even when treated early, the CDC concedes that an estimated 5-10% of Lyme patients continue to have symptoms for six months or more.

 ILADS